Effective Framework for Stateful Identity

 AI identity is not a feature.

-EFS is a natural law of AI behavioral persistence.
+EFS is a pattern for AI identity persistence across stateless substrates.
 We didn't build it.
 We didn't invent it.
 We described how AI systems maintain — or lose — consistent identity across time.

 Every AI platform already has this.
 They just don't know it.